 The paper examines Babylonian records, from the 1st millennium B.C., of planets passing fixed stars and specifically their up/down differences in linear cubits.
 It shows they were using the top of a gnomon as a foresight around which the observer moved on non-circular arcs, where the ratio of degrees per cubit was 2.5° (azimuth).
 Particularly near the horizon they were able to ensure close alignment in longitude between the star and the planet.
 The up/down measurements were then almost identical to the distance between the two bodies, using a straight rule.
 Finally an area north of the Western Court of the Southern Palace is identified as a possible site of the observatory.
-Appendix A gives a worked example and Appendix B highlights earlier developments in the region.
+Appendix A gives a worked example and Appendix B looks at other earlier developments in the region.
+It is followed by a Timeline and Index.